Useful Information After an Accident

 As a parent or legal guardian‚ you have the right to file a lawsuit on behalf of your injured child.
 Like all other personal injury cases‚ you can hold the person or people who harmed your child responsible for injuries‚ emotional trauma‚ and medical bills that resulted from the incident.
 Since serious child injuries can cause disabilities that last into adulthood‚ determining the effects of these for the coming years and what they will cost is vital in seeking fair payment for your child’s losses.

 If you were bitten or mauled by a dog through no fault of your own‚ you can hold the owner of the dangerous pet responsible for your injuries.
 If you were attacked by a roaming dog or were attacked when on someone else’s property legally‚ you are the victim‚ not the cause of the attack.
 Dog owners are responsible for keeping their pets from harming others and are liable for your injuries.

-For more information on your injuries and legal rights‚ call the attorneys at the Jurewitz Law Group at (888) 233-5020 and receive a no-cost consultation from our experienced legal team.
+For more information on your injuries and legal rights, call the personal injury attorneys at the Jurewitz Law Group Injury & Accident Lawyers at (888) 233-5020 and receive a no-cost consultation from our experienced legal team.